Petr Gazdík

-Petr Gazdík (born 26 June 1974) is a Czech politician who has been member of the Chamber of Deputies since 2010.
-He served as Minister of Education, Youth and Sports of the Czech Republic in the Cabinet of Petr Fiala from December 2021 to June 2022 and was a leader of Mayors and Independents party from 2009 to 2014 and 2016 to 2019.
+Petr Gazdík (born 26 June 1974) is a Czech politician who served as Minister of Education, Youth and Sports of the Czech Republic in the Cabinet of Petr Fiala from December 2021 to June 2022 and was a leader of Mayors and Independents party from 2009 to 2014 and 2016 to 2019.
 Previously he was a mayor of Suchá Loz.
 He is married and he has four children.

 On 19 June 2022 Gazdík announced his resignation as Minister of Education, Youth and Sports in connection with his ties with businessman and lobbyist Michal Redl, he also resigned as vice-president of STAN.